-June 19, 2023 - Delta Electronics (Thailand) PCL. was selected by the ESG Rating unit of the Thaipat Institute to join 100 of Thailand's best-performing companies/funds/trusts in the 2023 Thaipat Institute ESG100 Universe.
+June 19, 2023 - Delta Electronics (Thailand) PCL. was selected by the ESG Rating unit of the Thaipat Institute to 100 Thailand's best-performing companies/funds/trusts in the 2023 Thaipat Institute ESG100 Universe.
 This is the 9th consecutive year for Delta to win this recognition for outstanding performance in Environmental, Social and Governance (ESG) aspects.